BALAJIRAO676/polite-giraffe-ae0f6/content/portfolio/kio-tape-2.md

 ---
-title: "KIO-TAPE BRAND"
+title: KIO-TAPE BRANDsd
-date: 2019-12-23T20:56:42+06:00
+date: '2019-12-23T20:56:42+06:00'
 type: portfolio
-image: "images/projects/project-thumb-four.jpg"
+image: images/projects/project-thumb-four.jpg
-category: ["PRODUCT LABEL"]
+category:
+  - PRODUCT LABEL
-project_images: ["images/projects/project-details-image-one.jpg", "images/projects/project-details-image-two.jpg"]
+project_images:
+  - images/projects/project-details-image-one.jpg
+  - images/projects/project-details-image-two.jpg
 ---

 The “Seamless Watch” watch has all the features that users expect in a digital watch, and some unusual features.